nikoleche/listings-app/README.md

 ## Introduction

-"NYC Listings" is a project designed for learning purposes.
-The application utilizes a modern tech stack including React, React-Bootstrap, React-DOM, and React-Router for a responsive user experience.
+"NYC Listings" is a project created for learning purposes.
+The application uses a modern tech stack including React, React-Bootstrap, React-DOM, and React-Router for a responsive user experience.
 It supports all CRUD operations.
 The backend operations are currently handled by SoftUni's server.

 ## Initial Setup